YiqinZhou/BallBounceGame/README.md

 game
 ====

-First project for CompSci 308 Fall 2017
-This project is done by myself.
-I started this project on Sept 1, finished on Sept 10.
-The number of hours worked was around 20 hours.
-I checked oracle for some functions.
 The complete project function is introduced as below:

 •	Levels: 3 Levels are mainly differentiated by the number of blocks.
 The configuration of the blocks is an array such as [1,2,3,2,1,1] (1 meaning type 1 block).